- Used to treat bacterial infections

 - Finish the course completely

-Dosage varies per person and is determined by a doctor depending on the symptoms.
+Dosage varies per person and is determined by a doctor for each specific patient depending on the symptoms.
 The general dosage guidelines are as follows:

 This medicine does not interact with alcohol or impair your ability to drive safely.

-If you forget to take a dose of Clindamycin, skip the forgotten one and take the next dose as scheduled.
-Attention!
-Do not take a double dose to make up for a forgotten one.
+If you forget to take a dose of Tetralysal, skip the missed dose.
+Do not take a double dose to make up for the forgotten one.

-- You are allergic to clindamycin or any of the ingredients in this medicine (see section ‘What Clindamycin contains').
+- You are allergic to lymecycline or any other ingredient in this medicine (see section ‘What Tetralysal contains’);

 When should this medicine be used with caution?